technobird22/GeoViewer/README.md

 **Previously GeoCapture.
 For the satellite data processing code, check out [GeoAnimator](https://github.com/technobird22/geoanimator/)*

 ## About
-GeoViewer displays a collection of weather satellite data from a variety of sources (in both processed and original forms) in one place.
+GeoViewer is a collection of weather satellite data from a variety of sources in one place, with data available in both original and enhanced forms.
 There are many useful features such as zoom on hover and a variety of overlays and enhancements.
+You can also easily change the wavelength channel that you are viewing for multispectral analysis.
 This site is also mobile friendly. <del>You can also select an area of interest and easily share it with others</del>

 ## Features:
 - Zoom on hover